ShopBonsai/docs/docs/api/orders/orders-error-responses.md

 | `PAYMENT_REQUIRED` | Valid payment is required | Request that the customer verifies their payment information |
 :::info
-This error will contain details with more information about what went wrong with the payment. it is safe to show this message to the customer for Payment methods other than `external payment` .
+This error will contain details with more information about what went wrong with the payment.
+It is safe to show this message to the customer for Payment methods other than `external payment`.
 :::
 #### Example